ZonBock1337/Shimoji-ee-Playground/README.md

 ![GitHub issues](https://img.shields.io/github/issues/ZonBock1337/Shimoji-ee-Playground)
 ![GitHub license](https://img.shields.io/github/license/ZonBock1337/Shimoji-ee-Playground)

-**What is Shimoji Playground?**
+**What is Shimoji-ee Playground?**

-Shimoji Playground is an app that lets you make your Shimojis climb up a window (the standard Shimoji function).
+Shimoji-ee Playground is an app that lets you make your Shimojis climb up a window (the standard Shimoji function).
 **BUT:** If a cheeky Shimoji tries to throw the window away, it will be reset to the middle afterwards (provided it is no longer in the monitor's field of view).
 <br>
 You also can use your own Playground (Image) for Shimoji Playground just go in the editor and change it!